Search

 Conclusion

 Solid dosage forms, like capsules, tablets, chewables, effervescent tablets, quick melts, and lozenges, are becoming more popular because they offer specific benefits.
-Each of these oral solid dosage forms has its own advantages, so it’s important to weigh these differences when choosing the best option for your supplement.
+Each of these oral solid dosage forms has advantages, so it’s important to weigh these differences when choosing the best option for your supplement.

 A good contract development and manufacturing organization (CDMO) can help you choose the best solid dosage forms for your products.
 Vitaquest is a CDMO that has provided nutraceutical businesses with best-in-class supplement formulation design, contract manufacturing, packaging, particle and powder engineering using fluid bed, oscillation, and roll compaction technologies, and fulfillment services for over 45 years.
-Whether you’re a newcomer to the industry or aiming to diversify your product range, Vitaquest possesses the expertise, cutting-edge facilities, and solutions needed to swiftly and effectively turn your solid dosage formulation concept into reality, with a focus on the right oral solid dosage from for your products.
+Whether you’re a newcomer to the industry or aiming to diversify your product range, Vitaquest possesses the expertise, cutting-edge facilities, and solutions needed to swiftly and effectively turn your solid dosage formulation concept into reality, with a focus on the right oral solid dosage form for your products.

 Are you ready to move forward with creating high-quality oral solid dosage forms for your brand?
 If so, call 800-526-9095 to speak with one of our knowledgeable sales executives or request a competitive nutraceutical manufacturing price quote if you’ve already finalized your project requirements!